CJReinforce/JOWA/README.md

     </div>
     <p class="note">
       *Training used 84x84 grayscale images.
 RGB demos shown here for better visualization.
       For Atlantis, only the first 7 minutes of the 2-hour gameplay are displayed.
+More demos are <a href=demos/>here</a>.
     </p><br>
   </div>